danieleascione/krusta/ideas.md

 The "log" is physically just a collection of segment files in S3.
 The real intelligence lies in the metadata layer, which provides the logical view of a continuous, ordered log.
 This layer is responsible for:

--   **Segment Discovery**: How do consumers know which S3 objects make up a partition's log?
+-   **Segment Discovery**: How do consumers know which S3 objects make up a shard's log?
 -   **Offset Mapping**: Which segment file contains a specific offset?
 -   **Consistency**: How do we prevent consumers from reading partially written or uncommitted segments?